benz1221/pi-node-instruction/(EN)-Independently-check-ports-outside-your-network.md

 In a web browser go to http://ipaddressfromabove:31400

-If you get the page hello world, the port is open and working inside your computer.
+If you get the page hello world, the server is working.

 ## Test Server Inside your network